WEX: Formal Specifications for Windows in Stream Processing

+\para{Motivating Example} Sequence of stock prices as they are traded in the market is a natural data stream.
+Detecting trends in such streams is widely used in both stock markets and algorithmic trading \cite{PS2015}.
+Assume that the average price of a stock is emitted every minute as a stream.

+We are interested in detecting \textit{a trend} with the following behaviour, illustrated in~\Cref{figure:stock-trend-example}.
+The window opens right after the price starts to increase after having gone down at least twice consecutively.
+Inside the window, the price may fluctuate, but is not allowed to go down twice in a row.
+The window closes right when the price goes down twice consecutively.
+Such a window captures a phase that is mostly increasing with occasional dips, ending with a potential downward trend.

+This kind of pattern cannot be specified by simple operators such as sliding or tumbling windows as they are purely time or count-based.
+Nor do existing algebraic or stream-monitoring frameworks support such event-based windows defined rigorously as first-class objects: they typically require imperative definitions of windows in some ad hoc language.
+In contrast, our formalism (WEX) can precisely define such intricate patterns.
+A key motivation for WEX is to formalize such informal requirements, which are otherwise prone to misunderstanding.
+We will formalize this with WEX in \Cref{sec:examples}.

-It is possible that a window specification results in a large number of windows overlapping at the same position of a data stream, overwhelming the stream processor.
-This is usually handled by engines using load shedding --- dropping of information items from the stream at runtime when load becomes too high.
+\para{Overlapping Windows} It is possible that a window specification results in a large number of windows overlapping at the same position of a data stream, overwhelming the stream processor.
+This is usually handled by engines using load shedding --- dropping off information items from the stream at runtime when load becomes too high.